cestlaz/cestlaz.github.com/_posts/2013-02-10-Taking-it-out-of-the-school.md

 acronym.
 Let's bring Stuy CS out of Stuy so we can work on inspiring a wider range of students.

 Well, last Wednesday we had our inaugural event.
-As a first event, we aimed to inspire.
 Hosted by <a href="http://www.techstars.com/program/locations/nyc/">NY TechStars</a> (thanks Moisey), we invited 75 youngsters to an evening of talks.
 The idea was to have five different speakers each deliver